Noemata/XamlBenchmark/README.md

 ## Results

-## (  UWP  ) Elapsed: 11151 ms, Passes: 1200
+## (  UWP  ) Elapsed: 10004 ms, Passes: 1200
-## (  WPF  ) Elapsed: 16470 ms, Passes: 1200
+## (  WPF  ) Elapsed: 10164 ms, Passes: 1200
-## ( WinUI ) Elapsed: 32407 ms, Passes: 1200
+## ( WinUI ) Elapsed: 13530 ms, Passes: 1200

 A higher elapsed time results in a slower UI rendering interval.
-WinUI is roughly 3 times slower than UWP and slightly less than 2 times slower when compared to WPF.
-Release build memory utilization for the benchmark maps out as follows: WPF ~91MB, UWP ~37MB, WinUI 700+MB.
+WinUI is roughly 30% times slower than UWP and WPF.
+Release build memory utilization for the benchmark maps out as follows: WPF ~85MB, UWP ~30MB, WinUI ~58MB.
 Because WinUI is still unfinished, we can expect major improvements in its memory footprint.
-At the moment WinUI 0.5 also leaks, so unrecoverable memory loss is taking place.

 ## License same as original